Fatmaaktar/c-programming-functions/README.md

 # 💻 C Programing

-## C programming language standard functions and their purposes:
+## The Purposes of Functions in C Programming and the libraries they belong to:

 ### 📜conio.h Library Functions: